 But health problems are not the only difficulties faced by the survivors of the nuclear attacks of 1945.
 A general lack of knowledge as to the effects of radiation has caused considerable discrimination against these individuals.
 It seems that a great number of Japanese citizens are under the impression that radiation sickness is contagious or hereditary, causing many communities to ostracize the hibakusha, and causing many employers to refuse to hire the hibakusha or their children even today.

 The stories of the eyewitnesses to Hiroshima and Nagasaki are moving, though disturbing.
-May humankind never again err so spectacularly as we did during that week in 1945.
+May humankind never again use these instruments of colossal destruction against its own.